pawelstryczek/Playwright-.NET-Demo-First/README.md

-# Presentation possibility of using PLaywright in .Net environment
+# Playwright in .Net environment

 ## What you can find:
 1) Page object model apprach